khadijaludhi/khadija_io/README.md

 - **Optimized Builds:** Understood how Vite utilizes Rollup for small production bundles and efficient tree shaking.

 ### React:
-- **Component-Based Architecture:** Mastered the modular nature of React by building reusable components.
+- **Component-Based Architecture:** Deepened my understanding of the modular nature of React by building reusable components.
 - **Hooks:** Deepened understanding of React hooks for cleaner and more intuitive code.
 - **Context and Global State:** Used the Context API for structured application state and avoided prop drilling.